SichangHe/tokio_gen_server/README.md

 A simple Elixir/Erlang-GenServer-like actor implementation on Tokio.

-Please see [the documentation] for more information.
+Please see [the documentation] for information on usage and examples.

 - Simple: Define 3 messages types and at least one callback, and you have an actor.
 No macro magic.
 No global "system"s or "pollution".
 - Powerful: Initialization and exit callbacks.
-    Returns channel receiver and run result on completion.
+    On completion, returns the actor itself, the whole running environment, and run result.
+- Lightweight: Little code.
+No boxing except the ones introduced by Tokio.
-- Blocking aCTOR (Bactor) for use with synchronous code.
+- Blocking aCTOR (`Bctor`) for use with synchronous code.

 NB: What is a GenServer?
 A Generic Server is a persistent process that handles messages sent to it.
 That's it.
 The message can either be a cast (fire-and-forget) or a call (request-response).

+## Major difference from Erlang

+- **Do not panic** (crash).
+Return `anyhow::Error` instead.
+- Tokio scheduling is **cooperative**, not preemptive.
+    Your long-running async code should call `yield_now` in the middle so they can be interrupted.
+- Blanket **supervision** implementations are **not** very **useful**.
+    Instead, let your actors spawn children actors, and let children send messages to their parents using `before_exit` to handle children exiting.

 ## Alternatives